-The RioCan shopping center site will adopt a maximum gross residential density of 120 dwellings per hectare.
+The RioCan shopping center site will adopt a minimum gross residential density of 60 dwellings maximum gross residential density of 120 dwellings per hectare.
 This threshold was defined to ensure a balance between urban intensity, integration with the surrounding built environment, capacity of existing infrastructure, and long-term economic viability.
 It also includes the development of a 200-space parking lot reserved for Kirkland residents.

-To structure the development of the site, the SPP specifies the various detailed land use designations: residential, mixed-use, as well as public and institutional.
-The mixed-use area, located mainly around the REM station and the future central plaza, will allow for the grouping of shops, offices, and housing in a friendly and lively environment, and will form the heart of the neighborhood.
+To structure the development of the site, the SPP specifies the various primary land uses designations: residential (primarily), residential and commercial, as well as recreational, cultural and institutional.
+The mixed-use area (residential and commercial), located mainly around the REM station and the future central plaza, will allow for the grouping of shops, offices, and housing in a friendly and lively environment, and will form the heart of the neighborhood.

-The detailed land use plan illustrates the functional organization of the site as well as the gradation of heights and density.
+The primary land uses plan illustrates the functional organization of the site as well as the gradation of heights and density.
 The illustrated densities are the maximum gross densities planned for each part of the site to ensure the principle of density gradation across the site.